HeardLibrary/workshops/Podcasting/PodcastingReadMe.md

 What makes a podcast a podcast?
 What's the difference between podcasts, broadcasts, and webcasts?
 Let's list some characteristics of podcasts.

 ##Audacity
 Let's take a look at Audacity.
 I have created some example files for us to work with.
 All the examples feature a dry signal from the mic.
 No added effects or editing have been applied to the audio.
-Check the [Examples folder](https://github.com/EdWarga/workshops/tree/master/Podcasting/Examples).

 * Open this file in Audacity: [EdwargaPodcastIntroOutro.mp3](https://drive.google.com/file/d/0B5qrNoxFaFhueTdzQmlmMEItb2s/view?usp=sharing)
 * Save as an Audacity project (.aup).